The Shirley–Eustis House is a National Historic Landmark

 Dig at SEH!

-City Archaeologist Joe Bagley and the City of Boston Archaeology Program are currently digging at the Shirley-Eustis House!
+City Archaeologist Joe Bagley and the City of Boston Archaeology Program recently completed an archaeological dig at the Shirley-Eustis House!
 They are hoping to find the original foundation of the Mansion, particularly the location of the winter kitchen, and also privies.
-The dig started on October 1st and is expected to last for about two or three weeks.
-Check out the City of Boston Archaeology Program’s social media @bostonarchaeo for live updates.
+The dig started on October 1st and lasted for roughly three weeks.
+Check out the City of Boston Archaeology Program’s social media @bostonarchaeo for live updates and results.

 Get Your “Good Dose of History”